HOME - ARSLANTEPE

 Arslantepe Orthostat

-King Allumalli(?) is shown pouring libation to gods and goddesses.
-Reading of the king's name (PUGNUS-mi-li) and the meaning of some of his titles (REX.*462 "King's Seed(?)") remain uncertain.
+The rectangular block belongs to a corner.
+On the long face, King Allumalli(?) is shown pouring libation to gods and goddesses.
+Reading of the king's name and the meaning of some of his titles remain uncertain.
+The narrow right end is a lion relief.
 The limestone block was found in situ at the Lion Gate.
-It is 1.26 meter long and 0.47 meter high.
+It is 1.26 meters long and 0.47 meters high.
 Dates from the 12th to 11th centuries BCE.
 Currently in the Anatolian Civilizations Museum in Ankara.

 Literature: